energywebfoundation/engie-solar-crowdfunding/libs/ew-crowdfunding/smart-contracts/README.md

-# Engie Crowdfund for Solar - Staking
+# ENGIE Crowdfund for Solar - Staking

 ## Description

-The Staking module of `Engie Crowdfund for Solar` is a solidity-based project built with advanced [Hardhat](https://hardhat.org/) and Typescript configuration.
+The Staking module of `ENGIE Crowdfund for Solar` is a solidity-based project built with advanced [Hardhat](https://hardhat.org/) and Typescript configuration.

 The module includes :
 - a main smart-contract [file](https://github.com/energywebfoundation/engie-solar-crowdfunding/blob/master/libs/ew-crowdfunding/smart-contracts/contracts/Staking.sol)